This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 New Zealand does not have legislation enabling the imposition of other autonomous sanctions.

-New Zealand has established a travel ban regime against a number of extremist Israeli settlers who undermined stability in the West Bank through illegally settling in the area, perpetrating violence, and displacing Palestinian civilians from their homes.
-The imposition of further travel bans is likely.
+In February 2024, New Zealand established a travel ban regime against a number of extremist Israeli settlers who undermined stability in the West Bank through illegally settling in the area, perpetrating violence, and displacing Palestinian civilians from their homes.
+See a list of the individuals covered by these bans.

 Will New Zealand issue humanitarian visas for Palestinians in Gaza who have family in New Zealand?